Need help now?

 - being unable to confide in or trust other adults

-- A third of New Zealand adults (30.2%) have experienced physical and sexual violence offences committed by an intimate partner in their lifetime.
+A third of New Zealand adults (30%) have experienced violence by an intimate partner in their lifetime.
+[1]

-- 56% of women experience intimate partner violence (including psychological abuse) in their lifetime.
+56% of women experience intimate partner violence in their lifetime.
 This is higher for wāhine Māori.
+[2]

 Statistics are taken from Te Aorerekura Action Plan 2025-2030.
 Breaking the Cycle of Violence.